THE POSTAL HISTORY OF ICAO

 Weather balloon launched aboard the Cirrus ship

 In June 1959, the Council decided to convene the Fifth NAOS Conference early in 1960.
-It had been requested to do so under Article XIV of the Agreement by the Netherlands Government, which considered that, mainly because of the rise in operating expenses since the Fourth Conference (held in Paris from 9 to 15 February 1954), the European States operating weather ships, and in particular the Netherlands, were bearing a disproportionate share of the cost of the ocean stations network and that the distribution of responsibilities under the Agreement needed to be adjusted to present conditions.
+It had been requested to do so under Article XIV of the Agreement by the Netherlands Government, which considered that, mainly because of the rise in operating expenses since the Fourth Conference (held in Paris from 9 to 15 February 1954), the European States operating weather ships, and in particular the Netherlands, were bearing a disproportionate share of the cost of the ocean-station network and that the distribution of responsibilities under the Agreement needed to be adjusted to present conditions.
 The Fifth NAOS Conference met in The Hague from 17 to 29 March 1960 for the limited purpose of revising the method of calculating cash adjustments under Article III of the Agreement.
-In recognition of the fact that the contributions of the North American operating States exceeded their theoretical responsibilities, the Conference recommended the establishment of a common fund into which would be put cash received from Australia, Venezuela and any State subsequently contributing to the Ocean Stations scheme and specified contributions by the European States, and which would be divided annually among all States parties to the Agreement in proportion to their theoretical responsibilities.
+In recognition of the fact that the contributions of the North American operating States exceeded their theoretical responsibilities, the Conference recommended the establishment of a common fund into which would be put cash received from Australia, Venezuela and any State subsequently contributing to the Ocean Station’s scheme and specified contributions by the European States, and which would be divided annually among all States parties to the Agreement in proportion to their theoretical responsibilities.

 Reports received from governments indicated that, in 1961, there were 42,556 complete transatlantic crossings by civil aircraft that benefited from the communications, meteorological and search and rescue services provided by the North Atlantic Ocean Stations.